 As such, it’s important to get back to a hospital in Singapore, as soon as you can.

-Make sure the travel insurance you buy provides coverage for medical evacuation.
+Make sure to buy the best affordable travel insurance that includes coverage for medical evacuation.
 Some cheaper policies don’t provide this at all, and only have coverage for repatriation of remains (i.e. it only covers the cost of sending your body back if you pass on).

-Better policies will provide coverage for medical evacuation, and some even provide unlimited coverage for this cost.
+But, don't worry, as there are better policies available that will provide coverage for medical evacuation, with some premium travel cruise insurance plans even offering unlimited coverage for this cost.

 Cruise ships are subject to weather hazards.
 Whether it’s having to take an alternate route or slow down, this can cause trip cancellations and delays.